 The Office of Diversity and Inclusion manages two funding programs for initiatives aligned with the University’s commitment to diversity and inclusion as essential for academic excellence.
 The Diversity and Inclusion Action Plan (DIAP) Fund assists departments, centers and institutes as they work to prioritize actions in six areas that further Brown’s mission: People, Academic Excellence, Curriculum, Community, Knowledge, and Accountability.
 The separate Pathways to Diversity and Inclusion Fund is for projects that contribute to creating an inclusive environment for undergraduate, graduate, and/or medical students at Brown through recruitment initiatives, creative programming and opportunities.

-Presidential Postdoctoral Fellowship
+Presidential Postdoctoral Research Associate Program

-The Presidential Postdoctoral Fellowship is a two-year program at Brown that supports innovative, early-career Ph.D. graduates who are advancing diverse perspectives and scholarship in a range of fields and research areas, including the humanities, social sciences, physical sciences and engineering.
+The Presidential Postdoctoral Research Associate Program is a two-year program at Brown that supports innovative, early-career Ph.D. graduates who are advancing diverse perspectives and scholarship in a range of fields and research areas, including the humanities, social sciences, physical sciences, and engineering.
 This program is administered by ODI in partnership with the Office of the Provost.
-The annual application process for the Presidential Postdoctoral Fellowship opens in the fall and is advertised on this page and in communications to the campus when the application is live.